tdwg/tcs2/docs/tcs-terms.md

 **Comments**

 The `parent` is another Taxon Concept.
 This is the parent as indicated in  the `accordingTo` reference, rather than a third-party classification.
 The  `accordingTo` of the parent will generally, but not necessarily, be the  same as that of the child.
-Parent-child relationships can also be exchanged  as, or converted to, TCS Taxon Relationships, using the `isProperSubsetOf`  and/or `hasProperSubset` relationships.
+Parent-child relationships can also be exchanged  as, or converted to, TCS Taxon Concept Relationships, using the  `isProperSubsetOf` and/or `hasProperSubset` relationships.

 ### tcs:synonym